 Stout has over 20 years of experience in public health and culturally appropriate communications.
 Before joining EDC, she worked domestically and internationally in HIV/AIDS prevention and maternal and child health, as well as with immigrant and refugee health programs.

-Stout holds an MS in health communication from Tufts University School of Medicine and is an Albert Schweitzer Fellow.
+Stout holds an MS in Health Communication from Tufts University School of Medicine and is an Albert Schweitzer Fellow.